6enro6erts/sudoku/TESTING.md

 ### Testing 'solve'

-To test the solver, I wrote a program testSolver.sh
+To test the solver, we wrote a fuzz testing module in solve/, performed unit testing, and wrote a script, testing.sh, that contains our testing.

+## Unit Testing of 'solve'
+make test
+./solveTest  solve

+The unit testing we performed is outlined in testing.sh

 ### Testing 'create'

-To test the creater, I wrote a program called testCreater.sh
+To test the creater, we performed unit testing, and wrote a testing.sh script.